Shadkala Govinda Marar: Early life

 He is said to have used a Tamburu having seven strings.
 At the age of 21, he left his home to begin a life of wandering.
 He is believed to have sung in many important temples all over Kerala.

-Death
+Final days

 After leading a wandering life for a long time, he reached the temple of Panduranga in Pandharpur, Maharashtra.
 He was revered as Paramahamsa Govinda Das.
 The temple records note that he attained Samadhi in 1843.

 Shatkala Govinda Marar Smaraka Kalasamithy

 Prof. M. P. Manmadhan (late) – the eminent sarvodaya leader and social worker heard of Sri.
 Govinda Marar from a speech delivered by the great Malayalam poet Ulloor S. Parameswara Iyer.
 He decided to set up a suitable memorial to the saint musician at his birthplace at Ramamangalam.
 The Shatkala Govinda Marar Smaraka Kala Samithy took birth under the chairmanship of Prof. M. P. Manmadhan in 1980.
 The Samithy engages in the establishment of several institutes to promote the study of traditional music and temple arts of South India with facilities for advanced research in all branches of arts and music.
 After the death of Prof. M. P. Manmadhan, Sri.
 C. Radhakrishnan (writer, film director), Sri.
 M. P. Gopalakrishnan (Rtd.
 R. D. O.) and Prof. Mavelikkara Prabhakara Varma (musician) lead the Samithy.
 Prof. George S. Paul (art journalist and columnist) currently leads the Samithy.

 A memorial building consisting of class rooms and auditorium was set up with the help of Central/State Governments, Local Self Government Institutions and well-wishers in the vicinity of the Narasimhamoorthy Perumthrikkovil.
 Classes have been arranged to teach classical music (vocal and instrumental), classical dance and temple arts.